TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Can't we really avoid the need for finishing traces?
+	- Well won't it later be very useful to define some explosion entities?
+	- There might even be more components like cascade explosion

 - Usability fixes to editor
 	- Setting specific names to entities
 	- Complex instantiations